 - Drooping or sagging breasts

-- Breasts that have lost their suppleness and firmness due to pregnancy and nursing, or weight loss
+- Breasts that have lost firmness due to pregnancy and nursing, or weight loss

 - Nipples and areolas that are positioned or fall significantly below the breast fold